 Although you can easily navigate through Word documents with your keyboard and mouse, if you’ve got pages and pages to scroll through, it can take quite a while.

 The good news is that you don’t have to do it all manually!
 Microsoft Word comes with a number of useful features, so you can find and replace text, as well as navigate to different parts of your document with just a few clicks of the mouse.
-Find out how to use Find, Replace and GoTo below.
+Find out how to use Find, Replace and GoTo in this guide.

 If you want to quickly find a word or series of words in your document, without having to read through it yourself, you can simply use Microsoft Word’s Find feature.